JulietStevenson/reading-notes/README.md

 # Reading Notes for Code Fellows

-This is my reading notes repo to track all of my reading notes
+These are my reading notes repo to track all of my reading notes

 ## About Me